js216/embd/articles/boot-stm32mp135-over-uart-with-python.md

 breaks out the UART4 pin and applies 3.3V and 1.35V power supplies in the correct sequence.
 Find the schematics and layout files for my board in [this repository.](https://github.com/js216/stm32mp135_test_board)

+Since the custom board does not use STPMIC1, the code for the blink example is even simpler.
+Find it [here.](https://github.com/js216/stm32mp135_test_board/tree/main/baremetal/blink)

 The UART wires (green/yellow) and the two power supplies is all that needs to be connected, and then the red LED (middle of the PCB) will blink.
 Yes, the setup